Book your flight to Nashville with Icelandair from EUR 1,263*

 A live-music performance is a must in Nashville – but sports offer more fine ways to be entertained in true local style.
 Cheer for the Tennessee Titans at an American football game, or the Nashville Predators in ice hockey, surrounded by passionate fans.

-If you prefer participating over spectating, the city has good golf opportunities, or try stand-up paddleboarding, canoeing, and ziplining.
-Warner Parks are where the locals come to enjoy the great outdoors, with hikes and horse routes over wooded hills.
+If you prefer participating over spectating, the city has good golf opportunities, or you can try stand-up paddleboarding, canoeing, and ziplining.
+The Warner Parks are where the locals come to enjoy the great outdoors, with hikes and horse routes over wooded hills.
 When the summer temperatures rise, there’s a handful of waterparks to cool off in.

 Dining in Nashville

-Bars and live music in Nashville
+Bars and live music venues

 Nashville is a buzzy, music-filled destination, and downtown Nashville’s Broadway rivals the best-known party streets in the USA.
 Join the crowds as they seek out the most appealing live country music, rooftop patios, and line dancing in the honky-tonks (a honky-tonk is simply a bar that plays country music).
 Look out for the purple-toned Tootsie's Orchid Lounge, a world-renowned honky-tonk that’s been operating since 1960.